despairblue/furry-octo-dangerzone/SceGraToo.md

 * imperative
 * declarative

-The following matrix classifies x3dom together with other common web technologies:
+The following matrix classifies x3dom together with other common web technologies <sup>[40] (2015-07-23 13:00)</sup>:

 |                | 2D       | 3D      |
 | :------------- | :------- | :------ |
 | Declarative    | [SVG]    | [X3DOM] |
 | Imperative     | [Canvas] | [WebGL] |

-As can be seen x3dom complements the already existing technologies perfectly
+As can be seen x3dom complements the already existing technologies perfectly.

 ### SSIML
->TODO: web3d paper `That paper is not about SSIML it's about r3d, but hey`
-1. Objective description of the problem
-2. Why some approaches might not work
-3. Why the chosen approach will work

-When multiple developers take part in the process of developing an application, the different mental models each developer has on their own can lead to subtle bugs.
+When multiple developers are involved in building an applications, each developer has her own mental model of the problem space the application tries to solve.
-These bugs are mostly inconsistency of naming things or method signatures.
-They are the result of applications that are too big to be understood as a whole by one person.
-Each developer has certain expectations of how to interface with modules other people developed.
-These expectations don't necessarily need to match those of the person responsible for developing that specific module.

-Instead of every person having their own mental model, the model could be formalized in written of graphical form.
+The differences of these models can lead unmet expectations regarding naming conventions or the role of the different parts that make up the application.

+Building 3D applications complicate the process even more, since it involves a 3rd party besides domain experts of the problem space and programmers: 3D artists or modelers.
+3D artists care more for the visuals of a model than for it's integrity and coherence with existing project standards.
+They might name things differently or not at all.

+Since participants share a different understanding of the same domain, the specification of the application to be developed needs to be formalized [GF13]
+When formalizing the mental model most of these differences can be resolved.

 For software a well known approach is UML.

 ![screenshot of argo uml](https://www.dropbox.com/s/n5wpmdtyor18epm/Association_Class_Diagram.png?dl=1)<sup style="text-align:center;">by [wikipedia]( https://commons.wikimedia.org/wiki/Unified_Modeling_Language#/media/File:Association_Class_Diagram.jpg)</sup>

 The classes' interfaces their usages are defined by the model.
 Naming or call parameter inconsistencies can be detected automatically.
 Naming inconsistencies could probably also be fixed automatically.

-Because there wasn't any suitable approach for 3D applications, Arndt Vitztum developed [SSIML].
+[SSIML] is an appraoch to model 3D applications in a similar approach.
 [SSIML] stands for *Scene Structure and Integration Modeling Language* and graphical DSL to model 3D applications as a scene-graph.

 ![A SSIML Diagram](https://www.dropbox.com/s/v7tpvhvqdqbw4mi/SSIML.png?dl=1)

-[SSIML] is a graphical notation for a [scene graph](#scene-graph), which is a well known and widely used way to organize a 3d scene in a treelike structure.
+[SSIML] is a graphical notation for a [scene graphs](#scene-graph), which is a well known and widely used way to organize a 3d scene in a treelike structure.

 ### Roundtrip 3D
 TODO: csrd paper

+As stated above, when developing 3D applications, many different developers are involved, i.e. 3D designers, programmers and, ideally, when the application is developed using a structured dev process, also software designers (see figure n)
+When developing a 3D application multiple different developers are involved doing different stuff.
 Roundtrip3D was research project that, amongst others, resulted in a graphical editor for [SSIML] models.
-SSIML stands for *Scene Structure and Integration Modeling Language* and graphical DSL to model 3D applications as a scene-graph.
 A scene's root node is a scene node that is the parent of describing attributes like the viewpoint or the light and also contains all object the scene contains.

 ![Roundtrip Process](https://www.dropbox.com/s/komaipe44oguh9q/csrd2014.svg?dl=1)